-As builders work to sell more homes, they oftentimes look for that magic bullet.
+As builders work to sell more homes, they often look for that magic bullet.
 Over the last few years, the popularity of social media has become highly visible and somewhat controversial.
-To put this all in proper perspective, I reached out to colleagues who have expertise and insight into the subject of social media as it relates to home building.
+To put this all in perspective, I reached out to colleagues who have expertise and insight into the subject of social media as it relates to home building.

 Our panel of experts includes: Meredith Oliver, president, Creating Wow Communications, Raleigh, N.C.; Mollie Elkman, vice president, Group Two Advertising, Philadelphia; Tim Kassouf, vice president, G.1440, Baltimore; and Kristi Allen, director of Internet marketing, McArthur Homes, Salt Lake City.

 I asked each expert to explain the purpose of social media and provide suggested best practices and assessment/benchmarking.
-Here is what they have to say:
+Here is what they have to say.

-Purpose of Social Media
+The Purpose of Social Media

 Meredith Oliver: With 850 million active users on Facebook and two-thirds of consumers reporting that social media influenced a buying decision, home builders must utilize social media as one of many channels to connect and communicate with prospective home buyers, current homeowners, and valuable trade partners, like Realtors.